brbjr1/xmltvplugin/README.md

 It is assumed that your SageTV server is up and running and that you configured a tuner but without EPG.
 You can tune in and the tuner works, however you most likely miss the EPG data so far.

- * compile the XMLTVImportPlugin to class files
+ * run ./gradlew assemble and copy build/libs/xmltv-1.0.xxx.jar to your sagetv server
- * transport the classes and configs to your sagetv server/directory
+ * transport the configs to your sagetv server (or extract them from the jar)
  * stop sagetv server
+ * mv the xmltv-xxxx.jar to JARs/ directory on your sagetv server
  * edit Sage.properties and enable the plugin with: ``epg/epg_import_plugin=xmltv.XMLTVImportPlugin``
- * create the xmltv/ directory and copy the class files into it
  * copy the following files into the sagetv server/directory
    * xmltv.properties
    * epgdata.xml